Linux: User Notifications

 #================================================================

-# Sends a notification to a Linux desktop
+# Sends a graphical notification pop-up to active Linux desktops

 #================================================================